tcwilkinson/caa2015/ideas.md

   - Science is cumulative

-  Science is cumulative even if is not clear how exactly scientific knowledge accumulate.
+  Science is cumulative even if is not clear how exactly scientific knowledge accumulates.
 In any case it is a community endeavour.
 Matt Might chose to represent   human knowledge as a circle in his webcomic  "what is a PhD".
 New knowledge (like a PhD) should extend the boundary of knowledge.

    - Point of views